babyboydaprince/anti_away/README.md

  <font color="red">Quick warning</font>: Running on basic shell environments may break graphical elements<br>
  but it will not break the functionality itself.<br><br>
-Gaphical elements are fun, but if you don't really care about them, just go on and it<br> will function normally.<br><br>
+Graphical elements are fun, but if you don't really care about them, just go on and it<br> will function normally.<br><br>
 In case you care about it, the recommended shell environments are:
 - Windows Powershell (with or without OH-MY-POSH)
-- Windows Terminal (modern windows terminal environment, just search it on search bar instead of CMD)
+- Windows Terminal (modern Windows terminal environment, just search it on search bar instead of CMD)
 - ZSH
 - BASH